flutter/website/src/docs/development/platform-integration/add-to-app-android/add-splash-screen.md

 ### Define a normal theme

 In `styles.xml`, define a normal theme to be applied to `FlutterActivity` after the launch screen is gone.
-The normal theme background will only show for a very brief moment after the splash screen disappears, and during orientation change and `Activity` restoration.
+The normal theme background only shows for a very brief moment after the splash screen disappears, and during orientation change and `Activity` restoration.
 Therefore, it is recommended that the normal theme use a solid background color that looks similar to the primary background color